 Other very popular activities in the area include fishing and wakeboarding but be mindful of environmental impacts and fishing seasons when enjoying these activities.
-Victoria has fishing licence requirements and remember if you cross the river you are in NSW so make sure you know both fishing regulations to avoid any issues.
+Remember when fishing in the Murray River you actually require a NSW fishing licence, but you will need a Victorian one for everywhere else in Victoria.

 Getting there & road access